WORK WITH ME

 Well the (mostly) good news is that I can do that.
 But you’re going to need to give me a bit more to go on.

-I want to understand what sets your business apart, what you’re actually trying to achieve and what your clients need from you.
+I want to understand what sets your business apart, what you’re trying to achieve and what your clients need from you.

 Then we can create something that’s valuable for your clients, and for you.